Ads2024/fabric-pdf-generator/README.md

 1.  **Tests**: On every push/PR to `main`.
 2.  **Production Sync**: Daily at 8:00 AM Sydney Time (or via manual trigger).

+> **Note**: The workflow file is currently commented out to prevent accidental execution before secrets are configured.
+To enable it, uncomment the contents of `.github/workflows/ci.yml`.

 **Required GitHub Secrets**:
 To enable the production workflow, add the following as Repository Secrets:
 -   `TENANT_ID`, `CLIENT_ID`, `CLIENT_SECRET`